DooDesch/Mimesis-InventoryExpansion/thunderstore/README.md

 2. Press the configured toggle key (default: C) to show/hide the backpack
 3. When the backpack is visible, scrolling will only affect backpack slots
 4. When the backpack is hidden, scrolling will only affect the standard 4 slots
+5. The backpack automatically hides when you leave the game or return to the title screen